toshiyuki-imamura/jlesc.github.io/_projects/dense_eigen_project.md

 In the 5th JLESC meeting at Lyon,  both met and discussed about this project.
 Also, 6th JLESC meeting was hosted by AICS and Inge Gutheil visited AICS.
-Toshiyuki Imamura visited the 7th JLESC workshop in UIUC Urbana and will visit the 8th JLESC workshop in Barcelona.
-He visited Juelich after ISC to talk about KNL usage.
+Toshiyuki Imamura visited the 7th JLESC workshop in UIUC Urbana and the 8th JLESC workshop in Barcelona.
+He visited Juelich in 24/07/2017 after ISC'17 to talk about KNL usage.
-Organized a minisymposium titled 'Performance benchmark of standard eigensolver on KNL systems', at the PMAA2018 conference, Zurich.
+They organized a minisymposium and presented a talk titled 'Performance benchmark of standard eigensolver on KNL systems', at the PMAA2018 conference, Zurich.
+In 2019, Toshiyuki visited Juelich again in 24-25/01/2019 and talked about GPU usage on ELPA and EigenExa libraries.
+Toshiyuki will join the 9th JLESC meeting in Tennessee Knoxville.

 ## Impact and publications